All I Ever Asked: Release and promotion

 "All I Ever Asked" was released as a single by Parlophone on 8 March 2022, after being premiered on BBC Radio 1 as Clara Amfo's "Hottest Record in the World".
 It was accompanied by a music video recorded in Los Angeles in a Super 8 film style.
 The video stars Chinouriri as she performs the song in bright locations.
 "All I Ever Asked" was later revealed to be the lead single from Chinouriri's third extended play (EP), Better Off Without, which followed the song on 20 May 2022 and included three other tracks.
 She performed "All I Ever Asked" in several events, including concerts at Hoxton Hall, London, in 2023.

 Chinouriri included "All I Ever Asked" on her debut studio album, What a Devastating Turn of Events, released on 3 May 2024.
 It was featured on the tenth episode of the American romantic comedy television series Nobody Wants This.
-Following Chinouriri's appareances in music festivals, "All I Ever Asked" gained popularity on the video-sharing app TikTok.
+Following Chinouriri's appearances in music festivals, "All I Ever Asked" gained popularity on the video-sharing app TikTok.
 After the American singer Sabrina Carpenter discovered the song, Chinouriri served as the opening act for the Short n' Sweet Tour in 2025.
 She also supported the singers Lewis Capaldi and Louis Tomlinson in their respective concert tours.
 Chinouriri's 2025 American tour, the All I Ever Asked For Was A North American Tour, was named after the song.
 In 2025, "All I Ever Asked" entered the UK singles chart, peaking at number 46, and was certified silver by the British Phonographic Industry for selling 200,000 units in the UK.

 A remix featuring the American singer Sombr was released on 7 February 2025; Sombr shared that he is a long-time fan of Chinouriri's works.
 Two alternative versions of the song followed in April and May 2025, respectively: a live version recorded at the Short n' Sweet Tour and a remix produced by the Brazilian DJ Zerb.
 On 20 May, the song was issued for 7-inch single vinyl format and included the exclusive track "Fun" as its B-side.